 - Share modified resources

-- Optional in-person meetings (e.g. CMP’s Boot Camp, Maker Ed Workshops and Convening)
+- Optional events (e.g. CMP’s Boot Camp, Maker Ed Workshops and Convening)

 Professional Learning Support with Sites